schalimadugu/data-science-S2023/challenges/c10-sat-assignment.md

 - What is the confidence interval on the coefficient of `both_SAT` when including `high_GPA` as a predictor??
 Is this coefficient significantly different from zero?
-  - The confidence interval again does not include zero, so the coefficient is significantly different from zero.
+  - The confidence interval here is -0.00022 to 0.0018, which includes zero and therefore the coefficient is not significantly different from zero.
 - How do the hypothesis test results compare with the results in q6?
   - Taking the `high_GPA` into account, `both_SAT` might not be positively correlated with academic performance, unlike what the